Back to MrGibson.com | | Back to Tandy CoCo page

-CLS c – Clears screen, optionally filling it with a color (0-8).
+CLS c – Clears text screen, optionally filling it with a color (0-8).
 CLS c Clears display to specified color c.
 If color is not specified, green is used.
-0-Black 1-Green 2-Yellow 3-Blue 4-Red 5-Buff (white) 6-Cyan 7-Magenta 8-Orange Example: CLS 7
+0-Black 1-Green 2-Yellow 3-Blue 4-Red 5-Buff (white-ish) 6-Cyan 7-Magenta 8-Orange Example: CLS 7 Note: This is the clear screen command for text mode.
+For graphics mode use PCLS

 COLOR (forground,background) - Sets forground and background color.
 Example: COLOR 1, 3